dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 ## The buffer Geometry loader and what to know first

-This is an advanced post on three.js that has to do with the buffered geometry loader, it is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional skills needed before getting into three.js.
+This is an advanced post on three.js that has to do with the buffered geometry loader, it is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional skills needed before getting into three.js to begin with when it comes to [client side javaScrpt in general](/2018/11/27/js-getting-started/).
 This post has to do with Buffered Geometry, but I will not be getting into that in depth in this post.
 I assume that you have a good grasp on what is required before hand, and are here because you want to learn ins and outs of the buffered geometry loader in three.js.

 Also when it comes to making a 3d model with a 3d modeling program I have come to prefer blender, I am also going to be covering the use of the io_three blender plug-in that is used to export a model to the JSON format that is used by this loader.